williamniemiec/nshopping-web/README.md

 | william@email.com |123|

 ## ⚠ Warnings
-The hosting service Heroku may have a certain delay (~ 1 min) for uploading the application so the loading of the website may have a certain delay.
+The hosting service may have a certain delay (~ 1 min) for uploading the application so the loading of the website may have a certain delay.

 ## ✔ Requiremens
 - [NodeJS](https://nodejs.dev);